akshayc11/blog/_posts/2017-06-06-Stream-Audio-via-VLC.md

 ## Procedure
+Below, I detail the procedure to stream a loop of a single MP3 file, both using the GUI, and the CLI

 ### GUI
 Now, if we had access to a GUI, it is very simple to set up a stream without loop:
 1. Open the VLC media player